cs4241-19a/fp/README.md

 For the frontend we will be using [Quasar Framework](https://quasar.dev), which is a Vue.js framework that enables the creation of Single Page Applications, Server Side Rendered webapps, and hybrid apps with a pre-configured and streamlined development and build process featuring tree shaking and hot module reloading, and comes with a suite of Material Design components

+For the backend we will be using an express http server with a JSON API, powered by MongoDB hosted in an mongo atlas instance.

 Stretch Goals:
   - Marketing website / landing page to promote our creation